praiserats/praiserats/README.md

 ## 🏆 Highlights
 - Built a custom distillery management tool in Google Sheets
-- Designed and launched multiple interactive portfolio sites
+- Designed and launched a interactive portfolio site
 - Created a 20-page InDesign magazine inspired by medieval and renaissance aesthetics

----

-## 🧃 Fun fact
-I once made a cocktail called **“The 505”** — a New Mexico-style Manhattan that represents where I’m from.

 ---